Are you puzzled about what to wear in the snow? Ladies usually feel colder than men, and there are body parts that collect such discomfort fast.

 - Polar Extreme 2 Pack

-Your head is the first that needs to be warm, as it is one of the major heat-loss points of our body.
-A trendy beanie cap is the solution.
+Your head is the first that needs to be warm, as it is one of the significant heat-loss points of our body.
+A trendy beanie cap is a solution.
 Better to use one with fleece lining for extra warmth.

 - C.C Warm Chunky Soft Stretch Cable Knit Beanie

 - Angela & William Women’s Fleece Lined Cable Knitted Pom Pom Beanie

 - C.C Thick Cable Knit Faux Fur Pom Fleece-Lined Beanie

 - Tenergy Wireless Bluetooth Beanie Hat with Detachable Stereo Speakers & Microphone

 - Fishers Finery Women’s 100% Pure Cashmere Slouchy Beanie